 The legal relationship between Monega Kapitalanlagegesellschaft mbH and the investor, as well as the pre-contractual relationships, are governed by German law.
-The registered office of Monega Kapitalanlagegesellschaft mbH shall be the place of jurisdiction for against actions the investor brought by Monega Kapitalanlagegesellschaft mbH arising from the contractual relationship.
+The registered office of Monega Kapitalanlagegesellschaft mbH shall be the place of jurisdiction for actions brought by the investor against Kapitalanlagegesellschaft mbH arising from the contractual relationship.
 Investors who are consumers (see the definition below) and reside in another EU state may also bring an action before a competent court in their place of residence.
 The enforcement of court judgements is governed by the Code of Civil Procedure and, if applicable, the Law on Forced Sale and Administration or the Code of Insolvency.
 Since Monega Kapitalanlagegesellschaft mbH is subject to domestic law, there is no need for recognition of domestic judgments prior to their enforcement.

-The address of Monega Kapitalanlagegesellschaft mbH is: Stolkgasse 25-45, 50667 Cologne
+The address of Monega Kapitalanlagegesellschaft mbH is: Stolkgasse 25-45, 50667 Cologne, Germany.